Divorce Questions And Lawyer Answers

 Either a law enforcement officer or a neutral process server must physically deliver you a summons issued by the clerk of court in your county, along with the petition.
 If you were indeed served with a divorce petition, do not panic.
 You have twenty days from the date of service to file an answer, and if needed, a counter-petition.

-Just call AAA Family Law and schedule your 30-minute free consultation.
+Just call AAA Family Law and schedule your initial consultation.
 I will not only review what you have been served, but also discuss with you all of the pertinent issues in your divorce, and determine what our case strategy will be.
 By the time you leave your consultation, you will know exactly what your litigation goals are, and how we will reach them.

 Can I Change My Divorce Judgment?